Should I leave in old pipe work and electric cabling?

 A common sense of safety should suggest not using old pipes.
-You could of course argue they have worked for years, so why should there be a problem now; or it requires additional work, particularly if the pipes are cast in concrete (which the builder will charge you for if this was not an expected cost at tender stage).
+You could of course argue that they have worked for years, so why should there be a problem now; or that it would require additional work, particularly if the pipes are cast in concrete (which the builder will charge you for if this was not an expected cost at tender stage).

 However, from a health and safety point of view, old pipes used to be manufactured from lesser-grade materials than today’s copper or plastic pipes, thus they can be prone to releasing parts of themselves into the drinking water and this could even lead to illness.